trustlabupct/secureonlyvoting/README.md

 ## Authorship And Credit

-This entire project was created and authored by **Volodymyr Dubetskyy**.
+This entire project was created and authored by **TRUST Lab UPCT**.
-All project credit for the architecture, implementation, and product direction belongs to **Volodymyr Dubetskyy**.

 ## Tech Stack